eclipse/paho.mqtt.rust/README.md

 **Mattermost:** [Eclipse Mattermost Paho Channel](https://mattermost.eclipse.org/eclipse/channels/paho)

-### Unreleased Features in this Branch
+### What's new in v0.7

-Work is ongoing to bring full MQTT v5 support.
-The following is already complete:
+Version 0.7 brings full support for MQTT v5, including:

 - Ability to create an MQTT v5 client and request a v5 connection to the server.
 - MQTT v5 `Properties` (for connect, publish, incoming messages, etc)
 - `ReasonCode` and better error notifications.
 - [Breaking] Restored the single `Token` type, getting rid of separate implementations of `ConnectToken`, `SubscribeToken`, etc.
 - Subscribe options, such as "No Local," etc.
-- `Topic` objects can now be used to subscribe to said topics.
+- `Topic` objects can now be used to subscribe.
+- New callback `on_disconnect()` for when the client receives a disconnect packet from the server, complete with a reason code and properties.
 - Example for a simple chat application _(mqttrs_chat)_ using the v5 "No Local" subscription option.
 The publisher does not get their own messages echoed back to them.
  - Examples for RPC using v5 _Properties_ for _ResponseTopic_ and _CorrelationData:_
      - A math RPC service/server _(rpc_math_srvr)_ that performs basic operations on a list of numbers.
      - A math RPC client  _(rpc_math_cli)_ that can send requests.

+Also:

 - Fix for #48: Sends a _None_ (and exits consumer) on manual disconnect.
 - Fix for #49: Supporting `on_connect()` callback.
 - Fix for #51: Segfault on `subscribe_many()` with a single topic.
+- The build now uses the environment variable `OPENSSL_ROOT_DIR` to help find the SSL libraries in a non-standard install directory.

+Note that v0.7 still targets Futures v0.1 and Rust Edition 2015.
+Support for async/await, and std Future (0.3) will be coming shortly in v0.8.

 ## Building the Crate